abcxys/VidarOnlineShop/workinglog.md

 ps aux | grep OnlineShop-1.0-SNAPSHOT.jar
 ```

+13. Set inbound rule for EC2 instance for remote login of postgres. ip
+Inbound rule 4 Source
+97.111.246.106/32

 Java/Spring side changes:
 1. Update product not found text from "Perfumes not found" to "Products not found".